Nde-Code/meteorites-api/README.md

 GET /stats
 ```

-## 🌐 CORS

-The API allows requests only from origins specified in the `ALLOWED_ORIGINS` environment variable.

-If the origin of the request is not in this whitelist, the request will be blocked with a CORS error.

-> If you're interested in building an awesome project with this API, feel free to contact me—I'm happy to add it to my instance.

-**Please note:** this API is resource-intensive, particularly due to database reads, so I'm currently unable to provide `CORS` support.

-## ⚡ Rate Limiting

-* Rate limiting is applied per IP address.
-* Limits are configurable via `RATE_LIMIT_INTERVAL_S` (seconds) and `MAX_READS_PER_DAY` in `.env`.
-Actually, it's set to 20 reads per day and 1 request per second.
-* Exceeding limits returns `429 Too Many Requests`.

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License v2.0](LICENSE).

 ## 📞 Contact

-Created and maintained by [Your Name](mailto:your.email@example.com).
+Created and maintained by [Nde-Code](https://nde-code.github.io/).

-Feel free to reach out for questions or collaboration!
+> Feel free to reach out for questions or collaboration, or open an issue or pull request and I'll be happy to help!

 *Happy meteorite hunting !* ☄️